Trump Media shares climb after Trump says he won't sell

 Trump had already said in September that he was not selling his shares in the company and would not leave the social medial platform he founded.

 Trump owns nearly 115 million shares and has about a 53 per cent stake in Trump Media.
-At the stock's price on Friday, his piece of the company was worth more than $4 billion, while its total market capitalization was at about $6.7 billion.
+At the stock's price on Friday, his piece of the company was worth about $3.6 billion, while its total market capitalization was at about $6.7 billion.

 A report on Wednesday by financial analytics firm S3 Partners showed that investors betting against Trump Media have lost $420 million since the stock began tracking the odds of Trump winning the election.

-Note: (This story has been corrected to fix the stake to $3.6 billion, not $4 billion, in paragraph 11)